Your legal rights and responsibilities changed when you got married. They change again when you and your spouse divorce.

 All processes, except court, are voluntary.
 Arbitration and court are binding processes, while the others are non-binding.
-Non-binding processes require your and your spouses’ agreement for the issue to be resolved.
-In binding processes, the issues are decided by a Judge or arbitrator and will be decided based on the law, regardless of your agreement.
+Non-binding processes require your and your spouses’ agreement to resolve the issue.
+In binding processes, the Judge or arbitrator decides the issues based on the law, regardless of your agreement.

 We tailor our services to meet your unique needs, circumstances, and objectives.
 A retainer sets out the steps that we take.
 These are, however, common steps to the divorce process.
 We will discuss what is best for you and the details with you specifically.

 These are the common steps we take in a divorce matter: